 Yoga is more than just stretching and breathing.
-Discover the 10 yoga attitudes that you can cultivate towards yourself and others to lay the foundation for your whole yoga practise.
+Discover the ten yoga attitudes that you can cultivate towards yourself and others to lay the foundation for your whole yoga practice.
 Known as yamas and niyamas, these attitudes can help us further our yoga journey both on and off the mat.

 Yamas and niyamas.
-Not the latest cool indie band or healthy superfood, but one of the lesser known sides to yoga, arguably the yoga practise we should be practising day in, day out, to really become true yogis and yoginis.
+Not the latest cool indie band or healthy superfood, but one of the lesser-known aspects of yoga, arguably the yoga practice we should be practicing day in, day out, to really become true yogis.
 If you’ve been to a yoga class, you will be probably familiar with asana – the physical movements of yoga, also known as hatha yoga.
 You might also be aware of pranayama and meditation.
-But it’s less likely that the words yama and niyama get mentioned in your weekly yoga class.
+But it’s less likely that the yama and niyama get mentioned in your weekly yoga class.

-Yamas and niyamas are to Yoga like the Ten Commandments are to Christian and Jewish faith, or the ten virtues in Buddhism: they offer ethical and moral guidance.
-In the same way that yoga poses have different names and instructions of how to get in and out of the pose, the yamas and niyamas give us ten different attitudes that we need to cultivate to live a yogic life.
+Yamas and niyamas are to yoga like the Ten Commandments are to the Christian and Jewish faith, or the ten virtues in Buddhism: they offer ethical and moral guidance.
+In the same way that yoga poses focus on different parts of the body, the yamas and niyamas give us ten different attitudes that we need to cultivate to live a yogic life.

-In ancient yoga literature, they form the first two of the eight limbs of yoga, and provide the foundation for which we can build and develop our yoga practise.
+In the sutras of Patanjali, they form the first two of the eight limbs of yoga and provide the foundation from which we can build and develop our yoga practice.
 Although they are the first two of the eight limbs, it is thought that every limb develops simultaneously.
 So if you’ve been practising asana for years but never heard of yamas and niyamas don’t panic.
-Chances are, you may have been practising them without even realising!
+Chances are, you may have been practicing them without even realising!

 Yamas and Niyamas — What’s the Difference?

-Both yamas and niyamas refer to attitudes: Yamas are your attitudes towards others, niyamas are your attitude towards yourself.
-Some people, like Swami Satchinanda, refer to them as disciplines, like in his translation of the Yoga Sutras where he describes them as:
+Both yamas and niyamas refer to moral or ethical attitudes: yamas are your attitudes towards others, niyamas are your attitude towards yourself.
+Some people, like Swami Satchidananda, refer to them as disciplines, like in his translation of the Yoga Sutras where he describes them as:

 “The foundation stones without which we can never build anything lasting.”